 Step 3: Configure Qt

-To configure Qt for Windows Mobile 5.0 for Pocket PC, type the following:
+To configure Qt, for a custom SDK, type the following:

 If you want to configure Qt for another platform or with other options, type

 configure -help to get a list of all available options.
-The Configuration Options for Qt page gives a brief overview of these.
 See the